New York State Law

 three thousand dollars.

-Criminal possession of stolen property in the third degree is a class D felony.
+Criminal possession of stolen property in the third degree

 S 165.52 Criminal possession of stolen property in the second degree.